RasaHQ/rasa/docs/user-guide/running-rasa-with-docker.rst

 Running Rasa with Docker
 ========================

-This is a guide on how to use Rasa with Docker.
+This is a guide on how to build a Rasa assistant with Docker.
-If you haven't used Rasa before, we'd recommend that you read the :ref:`rasa-tutorial`.
+If you haven't used Rasa before, we'd recommend that you start with the :ref:`rasa-tutorial`.

 .. contents::
    :local: